 Consider the billiard table formed by the closure of the complement

-The sets $A^i$ will be called {}\emph{walls} of the table $T$ and the billiards described above will be called {}\emph{billiards with convex walls}.
+The sets $A_i$ will be called {}\emph{walls} of the table and the billiards described above will be called {}\emph{billiards with convex walls}.

-A {}\emph{billiard trajectory} on the table $T$ is a unit-speed broken line $\gamma$ which follows the standard law of billiards at the break points on $\partial A^i$ --- in particular, the angle of reflection is equal to the angle of incidence.
-The break points of the trajectory will be called {}\emph{collisions}. \textit{We assume that our trajectory (1) never meets a wall in a tangent direction and (2) meets at most one wall in a small neighborhood of every time $t$.
+A billiard {}\emph{trajectory} on the table is a unit-speed polygonal line $\gamma$ that follows the standard law of billiards at the breakpoints on $\partial A_i$ --- in particular, the angle of reflection is equal to the angle of incidence.
+The breakpoints of the trajectory will be called {}\emph{collisions}. \textit{We assume that our trajectory (1) never meets a wall in a tangent direction and (2) meets at most one wall in a small neighborhood of every time $t$.
 If $\gamma$ meets a wall tangentially, or meets two or more walls at time $t$, or collisions accumulate at $t$, then we declare that $\gamma$ dies right before $t$ (that is, $\gamma$ is not defined at times $\ge t$).}

-Recall that the definition of sets with $\eps$-wide corners is given on page \pageref{page:wide corners}.
+Recall that the definition of sets with $\eps$-wide corners is given in \ref{sec:wide-corners}.

-\begin{thm}{Collision theorem} Assume $T\subset\EE^m$ is a billiard table with $n$ convex walls.
-Assume that the walls of $T$ have common interior point and all their intersections have $\eps$-wide corners.
-Then the number of collisions of any trajectory in $T$ is bounded by a number $N$ which depends only on $n$ and $\eps$. \end{thm}
+\begin{thm}{Collision theorem} Let $T\subset\EE^m$ be a billiard table with $n$ convex walls.
+Assume that the walls of $T$ have a common interior point and all their intersections have $\eps$-wide corners.
+Then the number of collisions of any trajectory in $T$ is bounded by a number $N$ which depends only on $n$ and~$\eps$. \end{thm}